-Jarno Hämäläinen, Forester (Joined in September 2005, Selected to the Board in 2008) Jarno completed his Master’s studies with specialisation in environmental forest management.
+Jarno Hämäläinen, Forester (Joined in September 2005, Board member since 2008) Jarno completed his Master’s studies with specialisation in environmental forest management.
 His thesis (published in 2000) deals with the cost effects that originate from field storage of logging residues in large-scale procurement of forest chips.
 In Tanzania he assisted the Rural Integrated Project Support Programme (RIPS) within the fields of IT facility and community forestry support in Mtwara and Lindi Regions.
 In the Province of Zambézia, Mozambique he served the Sustained Forest Resource Management Programme (PMSR) as the Provincial Forest Adviser.
 Currently his interests focus on wild land fire prevention, control and management that effectively involve local communities, public institutions and private sector, and guarantees sufficient incentives for each stakeholder group.
 He is currently working in Arbonaut Ltd, Helsinki as a Manager of REDD and Sustainable Forestry Services.

-Marja Färm (Joined February 2006), Matti Jalonen (Joined February 2006), Anneli Soini (Joined February 2006), Reijo Soini (Joined February 2006), JSu (Joined October 2007), Pia Rinne (Joined October 2007), Ritva Stenberg (Joined December 2008), Minesh Parmar (Joined May 2011)
+Marja Färm (Joined February 2006), Matti Jalonen (Joined February 2006), Anneli Soini (Joined February 2006), Reijo Soini (Joined February 2006), JSu (Joined October 2007), Pia Rinne (Joined October 2007), Ritva Stenberg (Joined December 2008), KAr (Joined 2019)